 Debt borrowings.
 In 2013, the Company entered into a three-year, €500 million (approximately \$687 million) European rental fleet securitization program, which is used to finance fleet purchases for certain of the Company's European operations.
-During 2015 and 2014, the Company increased its capacity under this program by €210 million (approximately \$235 million) and €290 million (approximately \$370 million), respectively, and extended the securitization's maturity to 2017.
+During 2016, 2015 and 2014, the Company increased its capacity under this program by €400 million (approximately \$458 million), €210 million (approximately \$235 million) and €290 million (approximately \$370 million), respectively, and extended the securitization's maturity to 2019.
 The Company finances the acquisition of vehicles used in its International rental car operations through this and other consolidated, bankruptcy remote special-purpose entities, which issue privately placed notes to banks and bank-sponsored conduits.
-The International borrowings primarily represent floating rate notes and had a weighted average interest rate of 3% as of December 31, 2015 and 2014.
+The International borrowings primarily represent floating rate notes and had a weighted average interest rate of 2% and 3% as of December 31, 2016 and 2015, respectively.

 Capital leases.
 The Company obtained a portion of its International vehicles under capital lease arrangements.
-For the year ended December 31, 2015 and 2014, the weighted average interest rate on these borrowings was 2%.
+For the year ended December 31, 2016 and 2015, the weighted average interest rate on these borrowings was 2%.
 All capital leases are on a fixed repayment basis and interest rates are fixed at the contract date.